Roy Frank Drusky, Jr.

 He felt strongly that "we’re supposed to represent Christ to the world, not just to our own little group."
 He was active within his home church as a church elder and Sabbath School teacher and also assisted in Adventist evangelism several times a year.

-He and his wife, Bobbie, were living in Portland, Tennessee, at the time of his death at age 74, following complications from lung cancer.
+He and his wife, Bobbie, were living in Portland, Tennessee, at the time of his death on September 23, 2004, at age 74, following complications from lung cancer.

 Sources: Obituaries in the Robertson County (Tennessee) Times, 23 September 2004 and Aiken (South Carolina) Standard, 24 September 2004; CMT.com biography, Jason Ankeny, All Music Guide (2005); Wikipedia (2012); Stephen Chavez article, Adventist Review, 29 September 1994.
 U.S. Department of Veterans Affairs Death Index, 1850-2010; One World Tree (Roy Drusky), Ancestory. com.